Leomv55/IMDB-movie-scrapper/README.md

 2. Install the required dependencies: `pip3 install pipenv && pipenv install`

 ## Usage
-1. Run the script: `pyenv run python main.py "<query>"`, where `<query>` is the movie title you want to search for.
+1. Run the script: `pipenv run python main.py "<query>"`, where `<query>` is the movie title you want to search for.
-3. The script will scrape the data and save it in `output` dir.
+2. The script will scrape the data and save it in `output` dir.
+3. To run the tests: `pipenv run python tests.py`

 ## Example